New gun regulations on stabilizing braces targeted in court

 The regulation was one of several steps Biden announced in 2021 after a man using a stabilizing brace killed 10 people at a grocery store in Boulder, Colorado.
 A stabilizing brace was also used in a shooting in Dayton, Ohio, that left nine people dead in 2019.

-The agency declined to comment on the lawsuit, citing the pending litigation.
-The case is believed to be the first to challenge the rule that’s drawn pushback from gun rights groups.
+The agency declined to comment, citing the pending litigation.
+The rule has drawn pushback from gun-rights groups since its proposal.

 Stabilizing braces transform a handgun into a weapon that’s powerful and easy to conceal, Attorney General Merrick Garland said when he announced the rule earlier this month.
 Originally developed for disabled veterans, the accessories became a loophole exploited by gunmakers to make weapons more deadly, gun-control groups said.